Skip to main content

 BORT_KEYSTORE_PROPERTIES_PATH=keystore.properties

-The keystore.properties file must contain these properties:
+The keystore.properties file must contain these properties with the appropriate values:

-keyAlias=myKey # e.g. key0
+keyAlias=release_key # e.g. key0

-Create a keystore for the OTA Update Client app
+OTA Update Client app

 If using the OTA Update Client, a separate keystore should be created, following the same steps as for the Bort app.